Charge diffusion and modulation transfer function in a Nancy Grace Roman Space Telescope detector

 The interference patterns of the speckle patterns projected onto the detector are dependent on the wavelength, $\lambda$, the distance between the aperture and the detector, $z_0$, and the spacing between the double slits, $d$.
 It is well accepted that the power spectrum of the speckle irradiance is proportional to the autocorrelation of the aperture \citep{Sensiper1993}.
 A full derivation of the relation between the observed speckle pattern, the detector modulation transfer function, and the slit parameters is given in Appendix~\ref{appendix_A}.

 The double-slit aperture is a superposition of infinitesimal double slits, where each slit gives a true sine wave.
 It can be modeled as two top hat functions.
 The autocorrelation of two top hats is a set of triangles, one centered triangle and two outer triangles at approximately half the height of the center, illustrated in Fig. \ref{fig:triangles}.
-The center triangle is centered at spatial frequency = 0, and the other two triangles are centered at the spatial frequencies of the fringes of the speckle pattern.
-The power spectrum of the autocorrelation, shown in Fig. \ref{fig:powerspectrum}, will have corresponding peaks, each relating to the spatial frequencies of the fringes.
+The center triangle is centered at spatial frequency $u = 0$, and the other two triangles are centered at the spatial frequencies of the fringes of the speckle pattern.
+The power spectrum of the autocorrelation, shown in Fig.~\ref{fig:powerspectrum}, will have corresponding peaks, each relating to the spatial frequencies of the fringes.
 (Note that the spatial frequency $u$ measured in a discrete Fourier transform has periodic boundary conditions, e.g., $u=-0.1$ wraps around to $u=0.9$.)